CS-433/ml-project-2-losmodelosmatemagicos/README.md

 The `--mode` argument allows you to choose the method you want to use to oversample the data.

 # Folders and files
+List of all the files we implemented or modified for the scope of this project. (modified files are marked with a *)

 ## `src/`
 Contains the source code of the project

-### `script_oversample.py`

 ### `bert_hyperparameter_tuning.py`
 10-fold cross validation to find the best hyperparameters for the BERT model.
 Can be run to test hyperparameters one by one or by running a grid search.

+### `save_data.py`
+Script to save the data in a pickle file.

+## `src/configs/`
+Contains the configuration file.

+### `config.yaml`*
+Configuration parameters to be loaded in `script_oversample.py`.

-## `ml/BERT/`
+## `src/ml/BERT/`
-Contains our implementation of the BERT model
+Contains our implementation of the BERT model.

 ### `BERT.py`
-Contains the functions that create the BERT model
+Functions that create the BERT model.

 ### `BERTPipeline.py`
-Contains the functions to train and predict with the BERT model such that it can be implemented in the main pipeline.
+Functions to train and predict with the BERT model such that it can be implemented in the main pipeline.

 ### `Config.py`
 Configuration class for centralised management of simulation parameters.